liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 Frederica.\]

-Petra lowered her head as she spoke, and Frederica's brows furrowed with an "Honestly."
+Petra lowered her head as she spoke, and Frederica's brows furrowed with an "Honestly".
 Her expression carried not only a strong sense of reproach but also even more concern.

 Since being placed into the dragon carriage of the group that rejoined